 We also respond to story ideas and constructive criticism for 83 Degrees.
 Please share yours here

 Publisher & Managing Editor: Diane Egner is an award-winning journalist with almost four decades of experience reporting and writing about the Tampa Bay Area of Florida.
-She is a member of Leadership Florida and the Athena Society and serves on the board of The Institute for Research in Art (Graphicstudio, the Contemporary Art Museum, and USF’s Public Art Program) Community Advisory Council and the StageWorks Theatre Advisory Council.
+She is a member of Leadership Florida and the Athena Society and serves on the boards of The Institute for Research in Art (Graphicstudio, the Contemporary Art Museum, and USF’s Public Art Program) Community Advisory Council and the StageWorks Theatre Advisory Council.

 A graduate of the University of Minnesota with a BA in journalism, she won the top statewide award for editorial writing from the Florida Society of Newspaper Editors while at The Tampa Tribune and received special recognition by the Tampa Bay Association of Black Journalists for creative work as Content Director at WUSF Public Media.
 Past accomplishments and community service include leadership positions with Tampa Tiger Bay Club, USF Women in Leadership & Philanthropy (WLP), Alpha House of Tampa Bay, Awesome Tampa Bay, Florida Kinship Center, AIA Tampa Bay, Powerstories, Arts Council of Hillsborough County, and the Greater Tampa Chamber of Commerce.

 In addition to 83 Degrees Media, her client list includes; The Courier-Journal, The Indianapolis Star, Microsoft, NBC, Southern Poverty Law Magazine, Tampa Bay Times, and USA Today.
 Amber also taught photojournalism to teenagers with the theme “The World is Your Classroom” in Southeast Asia honoring both her love for education and global diversity.
 She earned her degree in photojournalism and cultural anthropology from Western Kentucky University.

 When she isn’t taking pictures locally, she can sometimes be found globetrotting, volunteering with animals in-need, or exploring fun sites in the city.